bashairfan0911/retail-store-sample-app/src/cart/README.md

 This service provides an API for storing customer shopping carts.
 Data is stored in Amazon DynamoDB.

 ## Configuration
+This service provides an API for storing customer shopping carts.
+Data is stored in Amazon DynamoDB.
 The following environment variables are available for configuring the service:
 <!-- Test commit -->
 | Name                                            | Description                                                        | Default     |